MrMitch/realdebrid-CLI/README.md

 -t    Test mode.
 Perform all operations EXCEPT file downloading.
 -i    Init.
 Force rdcli to ask for your login and password.
       Useful if you made a typo or if you changed your login information since you first used rdcli.
+-l    List.
+Write a list of the successfully unrestricted links on STDOUT, without downloading.
+      -t and -q options have no effect if -l is used.
 -h    Help.
 Display this help.
 ```

-`LINK` can be a URL to a single file you want to dowload (i.e. `http://host.com/myFile.zip`) or a file on your computer containing several links.
+`LINK` can be set of URLs to files you want to dowload (i.e. http://host.com/myFile.zip) or the path to a file containing them.

 ##Examples: